mobinmob/void-66-services/conf/void-66boot-.md

 ## 1. 66boot-* utilities

-In the boot-66serv package there are three small posix shell scripts that try to make configurations for 66 on voidlinux as easy as possible.
+In the boot-66serv package there are three small posix shell scripts that try to make configuration for 66 on voidlinux as easy as possible.
 In many cases, running these will be the only step a user needs to get the stage 1 scripts configured correctly.
 These are: